LWRGitHub/cs_scraper/README.md

     - `python3 video_game_craigslist.py`
     - `python3 video_game_trash_nothing.py`

-- NOTE: No text message is upon start, although if you want you can uncomment `old_data = []` & you will recive a text when you first run the file.
+- NOTE: No text message is sent upon start, although if you want you can uncomment `old_data = []` & you will recive a text when you first run the file.

 ## IMG